simonthi/haw-type-tools-resources/README.md

 # ℹ️ How to use this
 Tools shown in class can be found in the [tools](#%EF%B8%8F-tools) section.

-Sometimes we do little exercises in class, finde them in [exercises](#📚 Excersises) section.
+Sometimes we do little exercises in class, find them in the [exercises](#-excersises) section.
 (You’re also allowed to do them at home 😉)

 Other stuff referenced can be found in the [links](#-links) section.